ashermancinelli/ashermancinelli.github.io/src/csblog/2026/Orality-and-Literacy/2025-12-28-Literacy-and-Code.md

 0
 ```

-The glyph `⌊` seems to take its operand from the midpoint down to the floor, reminding the
+The glyph ⌊ visually suggests taking its operand from midpoint down to the floor,
-programmer of its function ("round down").
+reminding the programmer of its function ("round down").
-When given two operands (or "invoked dyadically"), the exact same glyphs
+With two operands, these glyphs compute minimum and maximum,
-take the minimum or maximum of the two operands, and the glyphs serve similar visual functions:
+evoking similar imagery:

 ```
       1⌊2